redzepi-g/g4-2/README.md

 * Give the commit a name "Dime did this."
 * Click Commit to master
 * And then you click "Push to origin" on the top middle bar actions.

+# Working with the API

+## Database setup first.

+1. Launch your XAMPP, activate Apache and mySQL modules.
+2. Go to localhost/phpmyadmin, create a new database you can see the option "New" on the left sidebar menu.
+3. Name your new database "groupfour_db" , for collation
+choose "utf8_general_ci"
+4. Dont do anything else, just go to localhost/phpmyadmin, click the newly created database, so, "groupfour_db", and at the top menu bar click "Import"
+5. Browse to the file that i sent on fb and click Go.

+With this pull now, you have access to the Destinations api, with 3 data items available for testing, as well as a new view to see for yourself how to read data from the api under /views/testapi.blade.php, you can view live in the Console at localhost/g4-2/public/testapi.

+**If you dont see the file on fb group, know that you can also find it in the folder of the app under /database directory.
+It will be named "groufour_db.sql" .